On the attractor in a high-dimensional neural network dynamics of reservoir computing: Lyapunov analysis viewpoint: Abstract

 \section{Abstract}

-The theory of embedding and generalized synchronization in reservoir computing has recently been developed.
-Under ideal conditions, reservoir computing exhibits generalized synchronization during the learning process.
-These insights form a rigorous basis for understanding reservoir computing's ability to reconstruct and predict complex dynamics.
-In this study, we clarified the dynamical system structures of generalized synchronization and embedding by comparing the Lyapunov exponents of a high-dimensional neural network within the reservoir computing model with those in actual systems.
-Furthermore, we numerically calculated the Lyapunov exponents restricted to the tangent space of the inertial manifold in a high-dimensional neural network.
-Our results demonstrate that all Lyapunov exponents of the actual dynamics, including negative ones, are successfully identified.
+Recent theoretical developments of reservoir computing have clarified a sufficient condition about which reservoir computing can capture the dynamics of a target system, enabling the reconstruction of dynamical invariants.
+Even when the condition is relaxed, the reservoir computing is found to succeed in reconstructing time series.
+In this study, we investigate numerically the dynamical structures underlying the embedding structure by comparing the Lyapunov spectrum of a high-dimensional neural network in a reservoir computing model with that of the actual system.
+We also compute Lyapunov exponents restricted to the tangent space of the inertial manifold in a high-dimensional neural network.
+Our results provide numerical evidence that reservoir computing can accurately identify the Lyapunov spectrum of the target system, including all negative exponents.

-\begin{quotation} Reservoir computing has emerged as a powerful and efficient machine learning framework for modeling and predicting complex dynamics.
-A key insight into its success is the phenomenon of generalised synchronization, whereby the internal states of the reservoir system become functionally related to the dynamics of the actual system.
-This synchronization enables the reservoir to effectively learn and replicate intricate behaviors from data.
-However, the precise dynamical structures that facilitate this phenomenon, particularly for general dynamical systems, are not fully understood.
-This study numerically investigates the connection between generalized synchronization and embedding theory by comparing the stability properties, quantified by Lyapunov exponents of the reservoir networks and the original driving system.
-Our findings clarify the mechanism by which reservoir computing captures the full structure of an actual dynamical system, thereby strengthening the theoretical basis for its predictive capabilities. \end{quotation}
+\begin{quotation} Reservoir computing has emerged as a powerful and efficient machine learning framework for modeling and predicting complex dynamical systems.
+A key factor underlying its success is the ability of the reservoir’s internal states to form a stable functional representation of the target system’s dynamics.
+This effective representation enables the reservoir to learn and reproduce intricate behaviors directly from data.
+However, the dynamical structures that enable such representations, particularly for general dynamical systems, remain insufficiently understood.
+In this study, we compare the stability properties—quantified by the Lyapunov exponents—of reservoir networks with those of the actual system.
+Our numerical results under practical settings clarify the mechanism by which reservoir computing captures the full dynamical structure of an actual system, thereby strengthening the theoretical foundation for its predictive capabilities. \end{quotation}